 If you’re thinking more about specific times of the year or groups of people that you want to expedition with, there are several specialty courses that Outward Bound offers.

-Intercept: The Intercept program is for struggling teens and young adults who would benefit from unplugging from the distractions and influences of life at home or school.
+The Intercept program is for teens and young adults who would benefit from unplugging from the distractions and influences of life at home or school.
 Typically 28-days long, these courses have a specific structure that incorporates high levels of accountability along with life skills, focusing on assertive communication, conflict resolution and coping skills for dealing with stress.
+These expeditions also include a family seminar at the end to help parents and teens connect on new learnings and skills to apply back home.

 What’s Next?